 Prior to joining the firm, Ms. Xie worked at two leading U.S. law firms in Shanghai.

 Ms. Xie is admitted to practice in New York.
 Ms. Xie passed the bar examination in China in 2011, but does not hold a current practicing certificate.
 Ms. Xie is fluent in English and Mandarin.

-Advised a U.S.-listed software company in an investigation from the Chinese government against its Chinese subsidiary triggered by a FCPA violation.
+- Represented a U.S. public-listed software company in an investigation from the Chinese government against its Chinese subsidiary triggered by an FCPA violation.

-Advised a European multinational aerospace company in investigations from multiple governments related to non-compliant interactions with Chinese government officials through its business partners.
+- Represented a multinational aerospace company in investigations from multiple governments related to allegations of fraudulent practices, and non-compliant interactions with Chinese government officials through its business partners.

 Life Sciences Regulatory

-Advised a leading global biotech company in its plasma related transactions in China and regulatory agency inspections on GMP compliance.
+- Advised a leading global biotech company on its plasma related transactions in China and regulatory agency inspections on GMP compliance.

 - Advised multinational pharmaceutical and medical device companies on compliance relating to post-marketing, advertisement, GCP and GMP issues.